FAQs on Hunting Rule Changes

 On public hunting areas, hunter are required to adhere to bag limits and other regulations specific to the area they are hunting.

-No. Antlerless deer (any deer, except a spotted fawn, without antlers or whose antlers are less than five inches in length) may still only be harvested during seasons when they are legal to take, such as during archery season and on antlerless deer days and 3) under permit i.e., antlerless deer permit issued on land in the wildlife management area system, Antlerless Deer Program Permit, or Private Lands Deer Management Permit Program permits.
+No. Antlerless deer (any deer, except a spotted fawn, without antlers or whose antlers are less than five inches in length) may still only be harvested: 1) during seasons when they are legal to take, such as during archery season, 2) on antlerless deer days and 3) under permit i.e., antlerless deer permit issued on land in the wildlife management area system, Antlerless Deer Program Permit, or Private Lands Deer Management Program Permit.

 Deer Hunting Rules: Harvest Reporting